-How to complete a Record of Employment
+Complete a Record of Employment

-How to complete a Record of Employment
+Complete a Record of Employment

 Preparations

-Before reviewing the ROE for accuracy, you will need to complete the following steps.
+Before reviewing the ROE for accuracy, you will need to complete the following steps:

-1. Terminate the employee within the system.
+1. Terminate the employee in Rise.

 2. Complete their last payment.